Free Alternatives to Myriad Pro

 - humanist

 Myriad Pro is a humanist sans-serif typeface designed by Robert Slimbach and Carol Twombly for Adobe in 1992.
 It became one of the most widely recognized typefaces in the world after Apple adopted it as their corporate font from 2002 to 2017.
+During that era, Myriad appeared on billions of product packages, advertisements, and screens worldwide.

 History and Design